leonplanken/robust-rail-evaluator/README.md

 # Building process - Dev-Container

 ## Dev-Container setup
-The usage of **[Dev-Container](https://code.visualstudio.com/docs/devcontainers/tutorial)** is highly recommanded in macOS environment.
-Running **VS Code** inside a Docker container is useful, since it allows to compile and use cTORS without plaform dependencies.
+The usage of **[Dev-Container](https://code.visualstudio.com/docs/devcontainers/tutorial)** is highly recommended in macOS environment.
+Running **VS Code** inside a Docker container is useful, since it allows compiling and use cTORS without platform dependencies.
 In addition, **Dev-Container** allows to an easy to use dockerized development since the mounted `ctors` code base can be modified real-time in a docker environment via **VS Code**.

 * 1st - Install **Docker**